-(a) Issuer prepares for Certification - During this stage an Issuer familiarises themselves with the requirements of the Climate Bonds Standard and the Certification process and prepares their own internal Green Bond Framework.
-The Issuer's Green Bond Framework lays out how the requirements of the Standard have been addressed and identifies projects and assets to be financed by the bond proceeds.
+a.
+Issuer prepares for Certification - During this stage an Issuer familiarises themselves with the requirements of the Climate Bonds Standard and the Certification process and prepares their own internal Green Bond Framework.
+The Issuer's Green Bond Framework lays out how the requirements of the Standard have been addressed and identifies projects and assets to be financed by the proceeds.
 If assistance is required in preparing their Green Bond Framework, the Issuer can contact the Climate Bonds Initiative via the contact details available on the CBI website.
-At this stage the Issuer should decide on the main characteristics of the bond, including the approximate bond size, bond structure and bond type, as well as the environmental objective(s) of the bond.
+At this stage the Issuer should decide on the main characteristics of the bond, including the approximate size, structure and juristriction, as well as the environmental objective(s) of the bond, loan or other debt instrument.

-- (b) Issuer provides draft of Climate Bond Information Form to the Climate Bonds Initiative The Issuer provides a filled-out Climate Bond information form, available here, to the Climate Bonds Standard Secretariat.
-This form is used to provide contact details of the Issuer and the following basic information: - i.
-Bond Type and details of the expected issuance (timing, size, tenor, etc) - ii.
-Outline of the Nominated Projects & Assets - iii.
-Ongoing reporting arrangements
+b.
+Issuer provides draft of Climate Bond Information Form to the Climate Bonds Initiative - The Issuer provides a filled-out Climate Bond information form, available here, to the Climate Bonds Standard Secretariat.
+This form is used to provide contact details of the Issuer and the following basic information:

+- i.
+Structure and details of the expected issuance (timing, size, tenor, etc) - ii.
+Outline of the Nominated Projects & Assets iii.Ongoing reporting arrangements

-The Climate Bonds Standard Secretariat uses this information to ensure that Issuers have the most up-to-date guidance materials relevant to their bond and also to manage the forthcoming pipeline of Pre-Issuance Certification requests.
+The Climate Bonds Standard Secretariat uses this information to ensure that Issuers have the most up-to-date guidance materials relevant to their bond, loan or other debt instrument and also to manage the forthcoming pipeline of Pre-Issuance Certification requests.
 At this stage of the certification process the Issuer will need to enter "To Be Confirmed" in response to some of the questions in the Information Form.

-All of the Nominated Project & Assets in the bond must meet Climate Bonds Standard technical criteria for that project type (e.g. solar or wind projects, low carbon buildings, etc).
+All of the Nominated Project & Assets in the bond, loan or other debt instrument must meet Climate Bonds Standard technical criteria for that project or asset (e.g. solar or wind projects, low carbon buildings, etc).
 Technical criteria are being published by the Climate Bonds Standard Secretariat as they are developed by the Technical Working Groups and approved for use by the Standard Board.
-See the list of published technical criteria on the Climate Bond Standard's website here.
+See the list of published technical criteria on the Climate Bond Standard's website.

-(c) Verifier undertakes readiness assessment - To attain Climate Bond Certification, an Issuer is required to engage an Approved Verifier.
+c.
+Verifier undertakes Pre-Issuance Verification - To attain Climate Bond Certification, an Issuer is required to engage an Approved Verifier to undertake Pre-Issuance Verification.
 The engagement should cover both the Pre-Issuance Verification as well as the Post-Issuance Verification, including the provision of a Verifier's Report for each part.
 The Issuer engages the Verifier on a commercial basis, and this may involve seeking quotes from a number of Verifiers.
-A list of all Climate Bonds Approved Verifiers can be found on the Climate Bonds Standard's website here.
+A list of all Climate Bonds Approved Verifiers can be found on the Climate Bonds Standard's website.
 An Issuer may engage a Verifier before or after the Climate Bond Information Form is provided to the Climate Bonds Standard Secretariat.